Country Information

-The most common contracts are indefinite contracts where the duration of the work is not established and definite contracts where the length of the employment is specified.
+The most common employment contracts in Croatia are indefinite contracts where the duration of the work is not established and definite contracts where the length of the employment is specified.
 An employment contract must be written and contain the employment agreement, name and address of both parties, the workplace location, the responsibilities, work hours, probation period, start date, annual leave, other leaves and salary.
-If the employer fails to conclude an employment contract in writing, then the law assumes it is a permanent contract.
+If the employer fails to conclude an employment contract in writing, the law assumes it is a permanent contract.

-The standard work week is 40 hours across 5 days.
+The standard work week In Croatia is 40 hours across five days.
 Overtime is capped at 10 hours a week.
-Employers must obtain written permission from employees to increase their work scope.Overtime is capped annually at 180 hours, unless it is specified in a contract.
+Employers must obtain written permission from employees to increase their work hours.
+Overtime is capped annually at 180 hours, unless otherwise specified in a contract.

 Croatia has a minimum wage.
 Bonuses are common.